Lake Minnewanka Hikes: 6 Trails We Love

 2. C Level Cirque

-Of all the Lake Minnewanka hikes, the C Level Cirque trail was previously my favorite hike in the area, before Aylmer Lookout bumped it out of top spot.
-With a winning combination of Banff coal mining history and incredible scenery, C Level Cirque is the Lake Minnewanka hiking trail that I have enjoyed the most times most over the years.
+Of all the Lake Minnewanka hikes, C Level Cirque used to be my favourite until Aylmer Lookout bumped it out of the top spot.
+With its mix of Banff coal mining history and incredible scenery, it’s still one of the Lake Minnewanka hikes I’ve done most often over the years.

 You know that iconic image of downtown Banff with a majestic mountain in the background?
 That’s Cascade Mountain and the C-Level Cirque trail leads you up the lower slopes on the east side.